 people who take medicines called monoamine oxidase inhibitors.

 Varenicline is another drug than can help people stop smoking.
 You need a prescription from your doctor for this medicine.
 It helps ease withdrawal symptoms and blocks the effects of nicotine if you start smoking again.
 It seems to be the most effective medication for helping people stop smoking.

 You start taking varenicline one or two weeks before you plan to stop smoking, and you take it for 12 weeks.
 If you stop smoking, you can continue taking it for an additional 12 weeks.

 Varenicline can cause side effects in some people.
-The most common ones are feeling sick and vomiting, headaches, having problems sleeping, and having strange dreams.
+The most common ones are feeling sick and vomiting, headaches, and sleep problems.